 (a) Recipient hereby agrees that any and all inventions (whether or not an application for protection has been filed under patent laws), works of authorship, information fixed in any tangible medium of expression (whether or not protected under copyright laws), Moral Rights (defined as any right to claim authorship of a work, any right to object to any distortion or other modification of a work, and any similar right, existing under the law of any country, or under any treaty), mask works, trademarks, trade names, trade dress, trade secrets, publicity rights, know-how, ideas (whether or not protected under trade secret laws), and all other subject matter protected under patent, copyright, Moral Right, mask work, trademark, trade secret, or other laws, that have been or are developed, generated or produced by Recipient, solely or jointly with others, at any time during the Service Term, shall be the exclusive property of the Company, subject to the obligations of this Article 3 with respect to Confidential Information, and Recipient hereby forever waives and agrees never to assert against the Company, its successors or licensees any and all ownership, interest, Moral Rights or similar rights with respect thereto.
 Recipient hereby assigns to the Company all right, title and interest to the foregoing inventions, concepts, ideas and materials.
-This Section 3.4 does not apply to any invention of Recipient's own time, unless the invention (A) relates to (x) the Business or (y) the Company's actual or demonstrably anticipated research or development, or (B) results from any work performed by Recipient for or on behalf of the Company.
+This Section 3.4 does not apply to any invention of Recipient for which no equipment, supplies, facility or Confidential Information of the Company was used and that was developed entirely on Recipient's own time, unless the invention (A) relates to (x) the Business or (y) the Company's actual or demonstrably anticipated research or development, or (B) results from any work performed by Recipient for or on behalf of the Company.
 Recipient shall keep and maintain adequate and current written records of all inventions, concepts, ideas and materials made by Recipient (jointly or with others) during the Service Term.
 Such records shall remain the property of the Company at all times.
 Recipient shall promptly and fully disclose to the Company the nature and particulars of any inventions or research projects undertaken on the Company's behalf.